 What is an Optician and what do they do?

 An Optician in one of the three O's in the eyecare field and is a specialist that has an area of knowledge and expertise that includes adjusting eye glasses, selecting the most appropriate Types of lenses, sunglasses, frames, optical aids and simple magnifying devices.
-Opticians are not trained as an eye doctor and therefore cannot give eye exams or diagnose medical eye problems such as dry eye, nor provide prescriptions for contacts.
+Opticians are not trained as an eye doctor and therefore cannot give eye exams, diagnose medical eye problems such as dry eye, nor provide prescriptions for contacts.

 What is the scope of practice and services they provide?

 The scope of practice for an Optician will vary from one State to another depending upon the laws that govern the practice of Opticianry in that State.
 There has been political movements by Optician societies trying to get State laws changed which would allow them to perform the procedure which checks the prescription needed for a person's eyeglasses, called a refraction, independent of a supervising Optometrist or Ophthalmologist.
 Currently, we know of no State laws that allow this though.